ziyyadali/DeepPocket/README.md

 Furthermore, It is in the realm of possibility for a researcher to maliciously design drugs with our technology, in order to inhibit proteins crucial for healthy, and orderly functioning of the human body.

 ## Authors
+Every team member contributed to the success of the project.
+More detailed breakdown is presented below.
 - Preprocessing: Raiyan and Ahmed created a script to download large amounts of data and found the coordinates of each atom and the ligands.
 They were then put into lists to use for our model.
 - Model Creation: Raiyan, Ziyyad, Ahmed, and Hrithik developed the model together.
 - Model Training: Ziyyad and Raiyan trained and created an overfitting model.
 They also tested various hyperparameters and ranges for the accuracy function.